RichardOtter/Genealogy-scripts/RM/Change source for citation/ReadMe.txt

 number of sources all based on the same source template.
 When entering a citation, you may accidentally cite a source set up for the wrong year or state.
-Instead of deleting and recreating the citation, use this utility to move it to the correct source.
+Instead of deleting and recreating the citation, use this utility to move the citation to the correct source.

 =========================================================================DIV80==
 Backups

+IMPORTANT
-IMPORTANT: This utility modifies the RM database file.
+This utility modifies the RM database file.
-You should run this script on a copy of your database file or at least have a known-good backup until you are confident that the changes made are the ones desired.
+You should run this script on a copy of your database file or at least have multiple known-good backups until you are confident that the changes made are the ones desired.